Snorkeling at Santa Maria Beach, Cabo: All You Need to Know

 Getting to Santa Maria Beach, Los Cabos

-Where is Santa Maria Beach in Cabo San Lucas?
+Where is Santa Maria Beach exactly?

 The beach parking lot for Santa Maria Beach is located along the Tourist Corridor, about 8 miles east of Cabo San Lucas at Km 13, Carretera Transpeninsular (Federal Highway 1).